replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

    /opt/ekco/shutdown.sh
    ```

    The shutdown script deletes any Pods on the node that mount volumes provisioned by Rook.
 It also cordons the node, so that the node is marked as unschedulable and kURL does not start any new containers on the node.
-For more information, see see [EKCO Add-on](/docs/add-ons/ekco).
+For more information, see [EKCO Add-on](/docs/add-ons/ekco).

 1. Reboot the node.